 Complete our short Electric Vehicle survey for a chance to win a £25 Amazon gift card*.

-While a standard hybrid car’s battery recharges itself, a plug-in hybrid car can be charged at home or at a public charging point.
-Charging a plug-in hybrid car (also known as PHEV - plug-in hybrid electric vehicle) is easy.
+While a standard hybrid car’s battery recharges itself, a plug-in hybrid car can be charged at home or at a public charging point, just like a fully electric car.
+Charging a car (also known as PHEV - plug-in hybrid electric vehicle) is easy.
 Much like charging a laptop or a mobile phone, you can connect your car to a 3-pin plug with an EVSE cable.
-However, some people with off-street parking decide to have a home charging point installed.
-This is usually wall-mounted on an exterior wall or garage where your vehicle is parked.
+For those who have access to off-street parking, they can decide to have a home charging point installed, which is usually wall-mounted on an exterior wall or garage where your vehicle is parked, perfect for charging you EV or hybrid overnight.
+However, there are plans for wireless charging to be introduced to allow those who do not have access to off-street parking to still be able to charge their Honda E at home.

 Generally speaking, there are 3 types of charging available: